 By Steven Harris

-Steve Harris is the senior director of advanced network technology and instruction at SCTE/ISBE.
-He is a respected international telecommunications subject matter expert, sought-after presenter and principle instructor.
-He is responsible for the tremendous growth of SCTE/ISBE training programs and certifications for over a 100,000 telecommunication professionals.
-He also has responsibility for the client partnership in the SCTE/ISBE Corporate Alliance Program for MSOs and vendors.
+Steve Harris is the Executive Director of Technical Education and Sales at SCTE·ISBE.
+He is a respected international telecommunications subject matter expert, sought-after presenter, and principle instructor.
+He responsible for the tremendous growth of SCTE·ISBE training curriculum, learning paths and certifications for 100,000+ telecommunication professionals.
+He also has responsibility for the client partnerships for the SCTE·ISBE Corporate Alliance Program (CAP) MSOs and vendors community.